rkxtd/ui-elderscollslegends/README.md

 * `npm run prod` Run `http-server` to serve compiled sources from `dist/` folder.
 * `npm run start` Run `build` and if successful run `prod`.

+## Service Worker and offline work.
+UI has installed service worker for offline usage.
+It caches all requests, and in case website goes offline, SW is going to serve statics and API calls from cache.
+Feature is working only in Chrome.